-SETLIST, Gallim’s interdisciplinary performance opportunity, is a residency program that provides space for artists to develop work as well as a performance platform to show it.
+SETLIST, Gallim’s interdisciplinary performance opportunity, is a residency program that provides space for featured artists to develop work as well as a performance platform to show it.
 SETLIST includes a showing of Artists in Residence work plus a live music set.

 TICKETS: $12 ticket show only / $15 show + 1 drink

 Keep it legal.
 You must be 21 years or older to drink.

 ABOUT THE ARTISTS

 GALLIM | Dance Set | Boat (Excerpt)

 Gallim embodies human connection through bold, raw, and transformative movement.
 Through the vision of Artistic Director Andrea Miller, Gallim uses technical virtuosity, raw vulnerability, and an uncompromising authenticity to electrify and connect with global audiences.
 In preparing for their Ted Shawn debut at Jacobs Pillow, Gallim will perform the opening section of Boat, a work Miller created in 2014 in response to the Syrian refugee crisis.

 Gallim is proud to host SETLIST and support these innovative artists.

 BELINDA MCGUIRE | Dance Set | Incipit Vita Nova (Episode I)